danvega/new-macbook-setup/README.md

 System Preferences > Dock
 Change the size to small and turn on magnification
+I also remove all icons from the dock that i don't use

 Change my avatar
 System Preferences > Users & Groups > Edit Avatar